Knee Osteoarthritis

 • Eat a nutrient-dense diet high in fresh vegetables, healthy fats and clean proteins, and avoid sugars, refined grains and processed foods.

 • Exercise daily.
 Your knees in particular were designed for walking.
-Add resistance training to strengthen the structures that support your knees.
+Add progressive resistance training to strengthen the structures that support your knees.

 Clinical Case Studies